JunoLab/atom-julia-client/docs/README.md

 Atom will need to be reloaded, either by closing and reopening it or by running the `Window:
 Reload` command.
 At this point, you should find that there are a bunch of new Julia commands available in Atom – type "Julia" into the command palette to see what's available.
+If the `julia` command isn't on your path already, set the Julia path in the julia-client settings panel.

 Get started by going into a buffer set to Julia syntax, typing `2+2`, and pressing `C-Enter` (where `C` stands for `Ctrl`, or `Cmd` on OS X).
 After the client boots you